 Laboratory for Social-Emotional Development and Intervention

-I recently received my BA in psychology from McGill University.
-My master’s research will focus on the emotional processes (e.g. emotion regulation and emotion recognition) underlying children’s development of kindness.
-The goal of this research is to further our understanding of how children use internal and external emotional information to navigate the social world.
-In particular, I am interested in how the development of vital socio-emotional skills interact with moral emotions, such as sympathy, to promote prosocial behaviours.
+I received a master's degree in developmental psychology from the University of Toronto in 2019 and a bachelor's degree in psychology from McGill University in 2017.
+My master’s research focused on the emotional processes (e.g., emotion regulation and emotion recognition) underlying children’s sympathy.
+Broadly, the goal of this research is to further our understanding of how children develop and use internal and external emotional information to navigate the social world.
+I am particularly interested in how environmental and family stressors affect children’s development of emotional skills, such as emotion regulation and emotion recognition.

 SSHRC Canada Graduate Scholarship - Master's

 University of Toronto Fellowship, Faculty of Arts and Science